projectinnovatenewark/csx2/projects/motion.md

 **Note:** A common error is failed authentication, meaning one of two things:
 1. You could have mistyped your email or password in the "text_me()" function.
 Re-check that first.
 2. If the error persists after option 1, third party applications might not be set to permit access.
-Please re-check that step.
+Please re-check the "Creating a New Gmail" step.

 Great!
 You should have a working motion detection and notification system.
 Let's recap on how we did it.